dangrie158/email-categorization-thesis/source/11_chapter_3.md

 ## Article Labeling

 Online news sites often order their articles in categories, e.g. Politics, Technology.
-However, unfluff does extract this information as it depends heavily on the layout of the site.
+However, unfluff does not extract this information as it depends heavily on the layout of the site.
 Another problem is that different news sites label their categories differently, although the categories contain similar articles.
 For example, while one newspaper may name a category about domestic politics *Politik Deutschland*, another may call it *Innenpolitik*.

 To overcome these issues, a way to automatically sort the news articles into a list of predefined categories is needed.
 The List of categories used can be seen in [Table @tbl:categories] and was assembled by finding the lowest common denominator across all news sites in the list of sources.
 While this list was found independently, a strong similarity with the list of topics from @can2016entwicklung can be noticed.
 This fact reinforces the confidence that the found list of labels is a good fit for German news articles.

 To label the article in an automated way, @can2016entwicklung used news archives with labeled data to train a classifier using a support vector machine (SVM).
 However, the objective then was to filter out political articles.
-Since this corpus will be utilized for training and validation, the true label can not be predicted by another classifier, since this would result in a corpus that could only be used to train models that are at best as good as the original corpus used for labeling.
+Since this corpus will be utilized for training and validation, the true label can not be predicted by another classifier, since this would result in a corpus that could only be used to train models that are at best as good as the original classifier used for labeling.

-Luckily it was observed that all used news sites use URLs that represent the internal structure and therefore a topic as part of the URL.
+Luckily it was observed that all used news sites use URLs that represent the internal structure and therefore a topic is part of the URL.
 Thus, a regular expression for each provider can be used to filter out this information.
 Since the resulting matches vary widely between but also within different sites, they get mapped to one of the 11 predefined labels as the next step.
 [Table @tbl:categories] shows examples of the extracted topics and this mapping in the column *Example Subtopics*.
 Some of the topics could not be mapped to one of the labels, for instance very special topics that only appear once, and others do contain articles without any news relation, for example ads.
 These topics were mapped to the *Ignore* category.

 While this approach requires manual work every time one of the sites changes their URL scheme or adds a new topic, during the collection of the corpus only one news site changed the URL scheme (the IT-News portal golem disabled access via unencrypted HTTP connections) and 11 new topics were added in total, most of which were special topics that were mapped to the *Ignore* category.